 HIPAA protects against someone obtaining a person’s PHI without their consent, but people can voluntarily share their medical information.
 So it’s up to each patient to determine whether or not they’ll disclose information to businesses outside of the medical industry.

-HIPAA-compliant solutions for vaccine management
+HIPAA-friendly solutions for vaccine management

 The increased sense of urgency created by the vaccination process may cause people to overlook certain aspects of HIPAA, but everyone is still required to comply with HIPAA rules to protect patient information.